 Conducting market research before year-end will give departments the insights needed to have a more informed next-year strategy.
 Market research will data to the opportunities to improve specific areas about their brand, customers, and products.
 And because market research can be conducted across all areas of a business, the opportunity to reduce knowledge gaps can be achieved before next year when planning is done.

 To help identify how best to conduct market research at the end of the year, here are five market research projects that every business can invest in before the calendar runs out.
 All can be launched and completed with minimal turnaround time and, most importantly, deliver valuable, strategy-supporting insights.

 Concept testing – Start learning what audiences like about next year’s products or services

 By putting your concept in front of target audiences before launch, critical learnings in what attributes make the product attractive for purchase and find the weaknesses in the concept where adjustments might improve the overall reception of the concept.
 Because concept testing can include many different aspects from colors, feature sets, and packaging, the opportunity to test multiple variants of the concept before launch can help position a concept for success starting day one.

 Why now?
 Get insights to guide next year’s product introductions.
 Get initial feedback or last-minute guidance on features or packaging.

 How soon?
-Concept tests can deliver insights in as fast as five days from start to finish.
+Concept tests can deliver insights in as fast as seven days from start to finish.
 Iterating on the concept with additional testing pulses, the concept can undergo several rounds of insights before the end of the year.